Seven Factors that Influenced the Sabbath in the Early Church (Part 3 of 4)

 “We count fasting or kneeling in worship on the Lord’s day to be unlawful….
 If, for these and other such rules, you insist upon having positive Scripture injunction, you will find none.
 Tradition will be held forth to you as the originator of them” (De Corona, chapters 3 and 4).

-As we read these primary source accounts, syncretism had a huge influence on the Sabbath in early Christianity.
+As we read these primary source accounts, syncretism had a huge impact on the early Church.
 Some wanted to retain pagan practices, such as adoration of the sun and its rising, but still hold Christian principles.
 We are instructed in the Bible not to pray to the sun or adore its rising (see Deut.
 4:19, Ezekiel 8:14-17).
 Also, the phrase “Lord’s Day” became gradually attached to the first day of the week.

 Among the first writers to allegorize the Bible was Justin the Martyr.
+We discussed him in part 2 of this series (CLICK HERE TO read part 2).
 He especially used allegory as it related to the Sabbath and the resurrection.
 We have two excerpts below:

 “For righteous Noah, along with the other mortals at the deluge, i.e., with his own wife, his three sons and their wives, being eight in number, were a symbol of the eighth day, wherein Christ appeared when He rose from the dead, forever the first in power” (Dialogue with Trypho, chapter 138).